KyleMcCalgan/MQGA-COS221-Practical5/README.md

 ## Project Structure

-The project is organized into two main folders: `FRONTEND` and `BACKEND`.
+The project is organised into two main folders: `FRONTEND` and `BACKEND`.

 ### `FRONTEND`